David T. Corbin

-As a U.S. attorney in South Carolina he went after the Ku Klux Klan.
+As a U.S. attorney in South Carolina he prosecuted the Ku Klux Klan Trials in that state.
 In 1872 he testified before a joint congressional committee.

 He was an unsuccessful candidate for the United States Senate, and was afterwards nominated to be chief justice of the Utah Territory but not confirmed.
 He moved to Chicago and practiced law there.
 He is buried there.

 The South Carolina Historical Society has a collection of his papers.